Paul Modrowski

+Paul Modrowski (born November 30, 1974) is an American man who was convicted of the 1992 murder of Dean Fawcett in Barrington, Illinois.
+The case was highly publicised in the Chicago area due to the dismemberment of Fawcett's body.
+Modrowski, 18 years old at the time, received a life sentence while his co-defendant Robert Faraci was found not guilty.
+After the trial, Faraci's wife admitted to lying in court to cover for her husband.

-Paul Modrowski (born November 30, 1974) is an autistic, Polish-American man serving a life sentence for the murder of Dean Fawcett.
-From 2009 to 2015 Modrowski produced a prison blog titled "Paul Modrowski- On the Inside", which was featured in a four-part series of episodes of the Reply All podcast in 2016.
+While incarcerated at Stateville Correctional Center, Modrowski produced a prison blog titled "Paul Modrowski- On the Inside" from 2009 to 2015.
+It was featured in a four-part series of episodes of the Reply All podcast in 2016.
+Modrowski's sentence was commuted and he was released in July 2024.

 Background

+Modrowski was raised in Dupage County, Illinois, and later moved to Mokena, Illinois.
 In late 1992, Modrowski had a falling out with his father and moved in with Robert Faraci and his then-wife Rose.
 Faraci, Modrowski, Fawcett and a few others allegedly took part in a check kiting scheme, where they bounced checks against an account that had been opened with a minimal deposit.
 Faraci had a lengthy prior criminal record, which included prison time for charges of forgery and drug use.